-The Nomination and Remuneration Committee function was undertaken as part of the full Board meeting.
+The Nomination and Remuneration Committee function was undertaken as part of the full Board meeting and therefore consists of the whole board.

 Remuneration report (audited)

 The remuneration report details the key management personnel remuneration arrangements for the consolidated entity, in accordance with the requirements of the Corporations Act 2001 and its Regulations.